 Though this question sounds straightforward, there are (confusingly) actually three possible answers:

-"NO." Some brokers operate off a small panel of lenders, so they search from fewer deals.
+"NO." Some brokers are tied to one lender or operate off a small panel of lenders, so they search from fewer deals.
 This makes it simpler and cheaper for them to operate.

 Brokers have two possible sources of income.